YangLee00/DLTM_demo/README.md

 # DLTM_demo
-A simple implementation of paper "A Dual-Scale Lead-Separated Transformer with Lead Orthogonal Attention and Meta-information for ECG Classification".
+A simple implementation of paper "A Dual-Scale Lead-Separated Transformer with Lead Orthogonal Attention and Meta-Information for ECG Classification".

 The code is coming.